 7.8.4 Processing an Appeal

-The appeal process shall follow the process stated in the Third Amended and Restated Governance Policies and Procedures: Section 13 Mandatory Procedures, Final and Binding Arbitration 14, and Enforcement of Resolution 15.
+The appeal process shall follow the process stated in the Current Amended and Restated Governance Policies and Procedures: Section 13 Mandatory Procedures, Final and Binding Arbitration 14, and Enforcement of Resolution 15.

 7.9 Right of Review by the BOD.